agl-alexglopez/iso-mui/README.md

 # zig-zag-tui
-Maze building and solving algorithms in a Zig TUI.
+Maze building and solving algorithms in a Zig Maze User Interface (MUI).